On smooth adic spaces over $\mathbb{B}_{\mathrm{dR}}^+$ and sheafified $p$-adic Riemann--Hilbert correspondence: Sheafified -adic Riemann--Hilbert Correspondence

-\begin{proof} The pro-\'etale descent of vector bundles over $\mathrm{Spa}(\hat{A}_{\infty,\infty},\hat{A}_{\infty,\infty}^+)$ shows that the left-hand side coincides to the isomorphic classes of finite rank projective modules as well as a semi-linear action of $\Gamma_1\times\Gamma_2$.
-The same argument shows that any projective module comes free after some \'etale base change over $A$ and then reduce to the finite free case.
+\begin{proof} The $v$-descent of vector bundles over $\mathrm{Spa}(\widehat{A}_{\infty,\infty},\widehat{A}_{\infty,\infty}^+)$ shows that the left-hand side coincides with the isomorphism classes of finite rank projective modules as well as a semi-linear action of $\Gamma_1\times\Gamma_2$.
+An argument analogous to that in Lemma \ref{refine} shows that any projective module becomes free after some \'etale base change over $A$ and then reduces to the finite free case.
 The above theorem implies this claim. \end{proof}